seiteta/seiteta.github.io_old/_posts/2014-11-20-installing-python-mac.md

 Python is already installed in Mac OS X but, as I understand it, it's better to install another version of it so you can control everything and choose your version.

-So I tried to install Python following from the [official documentation](https://docs.python.org/2/using/mac.html) but I wasn't able to use modules through the IDE.
+So I tried to install Python following the instructions from the [official documentation](https://docs.python.org/2/using/mac.html) but I wasn't able to load modules through the IDE.
 In fact, the modules were install from the terminal and only work with the built-in version of Python.

-After some screams and tears, and a cup of tea, I finally find the [method](http://docs.python-guide.org/en/latest/starting/install/osx/) that made everything works like a charm.
+After some screams and tears, and a cup of tea, I finally find the [method](http://docs.python-guide.org/en/latest/starting/install/osx/) that made everything work like a charm.

 #The solution: [Homebrew](http://brew.sh/)